wagtail/wagtail/docs/advanced_topics/settings.rst

   from django.contrib import admin

-  from wagtail.wagtailcore import urls as wagtail_urls
+  from wagtail.core import urls as wagtail_urls
   from wagtail.wagtailadmin import urls as wagtailadmin_urls
   from wagtail.wagtaildocs import urls as wagtaildocs_urls
   from wagtail.wagtailsearch import urls as wagtailsearch_urls